-One feature that is distinct to Windsor is its mixed culture.
-It is very likely to hear locals speaking in different languages, thanks to French, Asian, Arabic, English and Italian influences.
-Up to this day, multi-cultural living exists in major districts of Windsor, which actually makes the city more fascinating: one neighborhood specializes in Lebanese craft and antique, the next block presents the most-tasty Asian cuisine, while the next neighborhood promises the best and authentic Italian food.
+One feature that is distinct from Windsor is its mixed culture.
+It is very likely to hear locals speaking in different languages, thanks to French, Asian, Arabic, English, and Italian influences.
+Up to this day, multi-cultural living exists in major districts of Windsor, which makes the city more fascinating: one neighborhood specializes in Lebanese craft and antique, the next block presents the most-tasty Asian cuisine, while the next neighborhood promises the best and authentic Italian food.
 With all these happening, it is very encouraging to discover and explore the city of Windsor.

 Natural wonders abound in Windsor, and activities that involve them equate to either a relaxing mood or energizing vibe, depending on one’s interest.
-The Dieppe Gardens, for instance, which has the perfect view of the Detroit River, can be used as a spot for slowing things down while having the most stunning view of the rose gardens, or can be used for boat-ride adventure and Detroit River cruise.
+The Dieppe Gardens, for instance, which has the perfect view of the Detroit River, can be used as a spot for slowing things down while having the most stunning view of the rose gardens or can be used for boat-ride adventure and Detroit River cruise.
 Contemporary art enthusiasts, on the other hand, will have a marvelous time viewing the displays of Odette Sculpture Park, or best known as The Museum Without Walls, which has over 30 modern and creative art sculptures.
-From passive activities to upbeat pursuits, there is something for everyone on the city of Windsor.
+From passive activities to upbeat pursuits, there is something for everyone in the city of Windsor.